marktian3/python_stew/README.md

 # smallPythonProjects
-A collection of small python projects for practice
+A collection of small python projects for learning and practice